 This inflammation obstructs the opening of the follicle, which extends inwards, forming a ‘pit’ (a characteristic feature of pilonidal sinus disease).
 A foreign body-type reaction may then lead to formation of a cavity, connected to the surface of the skin by an epithelialised sinus tract (Fig. 1).

-Pilonidal sinus disease most commonly affects Caucasian males with coarse, dark body hair.
-Classically, it is associated with those who sit for prolonged periods, such as lorry and taxi drivers.
+Pilonidal sinus disease most commonly affects Caucasian males with coarse dark body hair.
+Classically, it is associated with those who sit for prolonged periods, such as lorry drivers or office workers.

-Other associated factors are increased sweating, prolonged sitting, buttock friction, obesity, poor hygiene and local trauma.
+Other associated factors are increased sweating, buttock friction, obesity, poor hygiene, or local trauma.
 Typically, pilonidal disease does not occur after 45 years of age.

 Pilonidal sinus disease most commonly presents as an intermittent red, painful, and swollen mass in the sacrococcygeal region.
 There is commonly discharge from the sinus, and there may be systemic features of infection.